tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 #### Accepted Breakage

-The above changes can still break programs in a few ways - these are _not_ considered backwards-incompatible, and users are advised to avoid this usage:
+The above changes can still break programs in a few ways - these are _not_ considered backwards-incompatible changes, and users are advised to avoid this usage:

 - If a program uses unkeyed struct literals (e.g. `Foo{"bar", "baz"}`) and we add fields or change the field order, the program will no longer compile or may have logic errors.